 Why It's Time To Consider Long-Term Care Planning

-In the near future, COVID-19 will likely become a manageable illness like the flu and the burden to our healthcare system will likely end.…But now imagine this same system coping with the healthcare needs of 75,000,000 Baby Boomers in or nearing retirement.
-They may have a limited choice concerning how they receive basic healthcare services, but the game changes when it comes to the delivery of services focused on at least one aspect: Long-Term Care
+Believe it or not, COVID-19 will become soon manageable like the flu and the current burden on our healthcare system will subside.
+While that's good news, in the long run, our healthcare system must still cope with the growing needs of 75,000,000 Baby Boomers in or nearing retirement.
+Today, they have a variety of choices concerning how they receive basic healthcare services, but the same can't be said when it comes to the delivery of services focused on Long-Term Care

-As those millions of Boomers age, it's important to educate yourself about healthcare and how you can better prepare yourself for the future.
+As millions of Boomers age, it's important to educate yourself about healthcare and become better prepared for the future.

 Health Insurance 101

 To start with, most people don't realize that health insurance and ACA plans (Obamacare) for those under age 65 provide almost ZERO coverage for Long-Term Care.
-Thus, millions of Americans think they're covered for chronic or debilitating illnesses when in reality they're uninsured for those conditions.
+Thus, millions of Americans think they're covered for chronic or debilitating illnesses when they're actually uninsured for those conditions.

 Then there's Medicare and Medicaid...Both have limitations on coverage and how one qualifies for that coverage.
 Even more problematic is that both programs could see significant changes due to government budget constraints in the future.